Daihatsu Hijet: Hi-Max (S501)

 The tenth generation Hijet Truck was launched in Indonesia as the Daihatsu Hi-Max on 10 November 2016.
 Unlike the Japanese market Hijet in the restricted kei class, it used the 998 cc 1KR-DE engine, the same engine used in Ayla hatchback but producing less power and torque at 42 kW at 5,000 rpm and 85 Nm at 4,000 rpm.
 The Hi-Max has the S501RP chassis number and was assembled at Astra Daihatsu Motor's Sunter plant.
 It stopped production in November 2019 and was removed from Daihatsu's Indonesian website in April 2020 due to low sales caused by buyers' preference for larger models such as the Gran Max or the Indonesian-built Suzuki Carry.
 In 2019, only 95 units of Hi-Max were sent to dealerships, compared to nearly 36,000 units of the Gran Max.
 A total of 1,731 units were sold.

 Eleventh generation (S700, S710)

 Hijet Cargo/Atrai (S700, S710)

 The eleventh-generation Hijet Cargo/sixth-generation Atrai was introduced on 20 December 2021.
 It is based on the Daihatsu New Global Architecture.
+Atrai Deck, which was available as a special edition vehicle in the second generation, has been revived as the "Deck Van".